 Instead of the previous national curriculum levels, pupils will receive:

-Click on the link below for information about the 2017 national curriculum assessment results for the end of Key Stage 2.
+Click on the link below for more information about the of key stage tests:

 This year, teacher assessments will be made against the ‘Interim Teacher Assessment Framework’.
 Each of the standards within the interim framework contains a number of ‘pupil can’ statements.
 To demonstrate that pupils have met the standard within this interim framework, teachers will need to have evidence that a pupil demonstrates attainment of all of the statements within that standard and all the statements in the preceding standard(s).See Y6 Expected Standard Documents.